Christian Arroyo Player Props: Red Sox vs. Blue Jays

 Christian Arroyo At The Plate

-- Arroyo is hitting .241 with 11 doubles, three home runs and six walks.
+- Arroyo has 11 doubles, three home runs and six walks while batting .234.

-- He has hit a home run in three games this season (7.0%), homering in 2% of his plate appearances.
+- Looking at the 44 games he has played this season, he's hit a long ball in three of them (6.8%), and in 2% of his trips to the plate.

-- In 25.6% of his games this season, Arroyo has had at least one RBI.
-He's picked up more than one in 11.6% and driven in three or more of his team's runs in one contest.
+- In 25.0% of his games this season, Arroyo has driven in at least one run.
+In five of those games (11.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.